3ship/glitch/README.md

 ## Followed List Import

-In addition to the -i flag, reflex-curses can also mass import a list of channel names from a file.
+In addition to the -i flag, glitch can also mass import a list of channel names from a file.

 Place entries (one per line) in `~/.config/reflex-curses/followed`

-Reflex-Curses will resolve the Channel IDs on startup.
+Glitch will resolve the Channel IDs on startup.